Glen-Ochieng/My-SQL-Course./README.md

 *Snytax*
 SELECT---
-FROM table1
+FROM table1'table1name'
-INNER JOIN table2
+INNER JOIN table2'table2name'
-ON table1.key=table2.key
+ON table1.'table1key'='table2 table2.key'

+A shortcut however to writing table1 and table2 is to write t1 and t2 in stead.